Zman350x/AdvancedComputerSystemsProjects/DecemberProject3/project-report.md

 the document).
 There is a set seed that all of the filters use for their hashing, so the results of the program should be identical on each run.

-So far, I have implemented a basic hashset (not strictly necessary) and a blocked bloom filter.
+So far, I have implemented a basic hashset (not strictly necessary), a blocked bloom filter, and am mostly done with an XOR filter.